gham-khaled/Lambda-Cost-Analysis/README.md

   needed to determine the optimal configuration.

-This project serves as a **shortcut to quickly detect issues across all deployed Lambda functions**, helping cloud engineers identify inefficiencies without running detailed tuning tests for each function.
+This project serves as a **shortcut to quickly detect issues across all deployed Lambda functions**, helping cloud engineers identify inefficiencies without running detailed analysis for each function.
 It is **not** a comprehensive cost-management tool such as **AWS Lambda Insights, tag-based cost allocation, and Lambda Power Tuning** to optimize serverless deployments.
 ---